gtvj/gtvj.github.io/_posts/2018-03-30-piping-and-xargs.md

   </ul>
 </li>

 I should explain that I initially found this confusing because it looked to me that standard input was being placed both before and after the mv command.
-That isn&#8217;t the case because the first instance of `'{}'` is simply providing a name for the value received from standard input.
-I&#8217;ve experimented with this and you could achieve the exact same thing with something other than `'{}'`.
-Here&#8217;s an example where I&#8217;m copying files using `'{blah}'`:
+That isn't the case because the first instance of `'{}'` is simply providing a name for the value received from standard input.
+I've experimented with this and you could achieve the exact same thing with something other than `'{}'`.
+Here's an example where I'm copying files using `'{blah}'`:

 ```bash
 ls | grep .py | xargs -I {blah} cp {blah} new-{blah}